antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 **Question 1a:**

 You can also choose between several multiple testing correction methods.
 Which one is the most stringent?
-*Answer: At the end of this training course*

 Before we start the calculations, make sure you selected *log2* as transformation and use *p<0.01* as a p-value cutoff.
 Then click **next**, and leave the group selection as is, click **next** again to start the analysis.

 **Question 1b:**

 R2 has generated a large list of genes which are differentially expressed between the selected subgroups.
 Can you say something about the distribution between up- or down-regulated genes?
 Are the groups equal in size?
 (Hint: On the right side you can find buttons for further analyses, but also tables with summaries of the data).
-*Answer: At the end of this training course*

 **Question 1c:**

 Next to many publicly available datasets, R2 also hosts a lot of curated lists of genes which we call gene sets.
 These gene sets can be used to restrict an analysis as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 There we find the Adjustable settings menu with which several settings can be chosen to adapt the analysis.
 We are going to limit our analysis to genes specifically known to be involved in colorectal cancer.
 In the **Gene Filters** box you can use a **Gene set** to filter your list.
 Use the last dropdown of this Gene Filters box to first select the category with gene annotation from KEGG, *C: geneannot_kegg*.
 Click again on the **same dropdown menu** to now see an expended list of subcategories, and choose *SC: Human Diseases*.
 Again use the **same dropdpwn field** to find that the list of options has been expanded to show gene sets (GS).
 Select the one that you think is appropriate for our analysis.
 Click on **Adjust Cutoff** at the bottom of the Adjustable settings menu to
-*Answer: At the end of this training course*

 **Question 2a:**